KimSung-gon/Ramdisk_mq/README.md

 # Ramdisk_mq

-This project's aim is evaluate multi queue block layer(blk-mq)'s scalability Ramdisk_MQ is Ram based block device which can make faster for latency than non volatile device for processing intense IO from CPU using blk-mq to parallel process for CPU scalability.
+This project's aim is evaluate multi queue block layer(blk-mq)'s scalability. <br/>
+Ramdisk_MQ is Ram based block device which can make faster for latency than non volatile device for processing intense IO from CPU using blk-mq to parallel process for CPU scalability.

 Ramdisk is already exist but can not use for evaluate blk-mq's scalablilty.
 Because this is implemented under single queue block layer.